bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test, slideshow, blank images." />
 </p>

-Let&apos;s give it a try over here.
-Now if I click next, it will animate right to the correct spot, and then it goes to the next one, and then it goes to the next one, and then it goes to the next one.
+<p>Let&apos;s give it a try over here.
+Now if I click next, it will animate
+right to the correct spot, and then it goes to the next one, and then it goes to the next one, and then it goes to the next one.
 And if I click it on the last one, it animates right outside (see image) of the strip.
 So the entire strip is off to the left over here.
-That&apos;s what we&apos;ll need to fix next.
+That&apos;s what we&apos;ll need to fix next.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-05">3.05 Next Click Handler with If Statement (3:03)</h2>